learnk8s/learnk8s.io/src/custom-authentication/content.md

 > You can observe that the request returns a [401 Unauthorized](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/401) HTTP status code by increasing the log level of the kubectl command with `-v 5`.

-**Let's do one last test.**
+**Let's do a final test.**

-_What will happen if Alice's password in the LDAP directory is changed to `otherpassword` and then the above request is repeated?_
+_What will happen if Alice changes her password in the LDAP directory to `otherpassword` and then repeats the above request?_

 To modify an LDAP entry, you have to create a modification specification in LDIF format.

-Here's how this looks like for changing Alice's password to `otherPassword`:
+Here's how you specify a modification of Alice's password to `otherPassword`:

 ```title=modify-password.ldif
 dn: cn=alice,dc=mycompany,dc=com